noprotocol/laravel-location/README.md

+THIS REPO HAS BEEN MOVED WITH UPGRADES FOR 5.5 TO https://github.com/Thorazine/location Thanks :)

 # Laravel Location
 Get a complete location set from coordinates, address, postal code or IP.
 Through the Location Facade you can request the Google and IpInfo API to return the address of a visitor on your website.